Claude Code Agent Integration

 message-listener

 A lightweight background agent (runs on Haiku for $0.00003/cycle) that uses thrum wait for efficient blocking until messages arrive — no polling loops or sleep intervals needed.
-It loops up to ~6 cycles (90 minutes of coverage), returning immediately when new messages arrive.
+It loops up to 30 cycles (4 hours of coverage), returning immediately when new messages arrive.
+A cron watchdog auto-respawns it every 30 min if it stops — no manual re-arming needed.

 Usage: Spawn at the start of every coordination session.
-Re-arm immediately when it returns.
+Set up a cron watchdog to keep it running automatically.

 message-listener.md